shaneholloman/zensical-docs/docs/community/guides/pull-requests.md

   [require sign-off]: #developer-certificate-of-origin
   [Developer Certificate of Origin]: https://developercertificate.org

-Please note that commit messages of commits accepted into the master branch are published in our [changelog] when we release new versions.
+Please note that summaries of commits accepted into the master branch are published in our [changelog] when we release new versions.
 To ensure consistent formatting, we automatically check commit messages in our CI setup.
 The commit types we support are listed in the table below.
 The CI job checks that: